Charles Heath (Monmouth): Biography

 Heath came to prominence in 1813 when he was amongst the leaders of a popular movement against the Dukes of Beaufort who controlled the town and the election for "Monmouth Boroughs".
 This constituency included not only Monmouth but also Newport and Usk.
-They had manoeuvred the electorate down from over 2,000 a hundred years before to one of about 250 by 1813.
+They had whittled the electorate down from over 2,000 a hundred years before to one of about 250 by 1813.
 At that election Henry Somerset, the Marquis of Worcester was elected and Heath was moved to action.
-The election of Henry Somerset was the third consecutive M.P. from the Somerset family.
+The election of Henry Somerset was the third consecutive MP from the Somerset family.
 Heath, together with Hezekiah Swift, a local timber merchant, employed Henry Brougham as counsel and Herbert Harris as attorney and they challenged the result of the election.

 He was elected Mayor of Monmouth of his adopted town in 1819 and 1821.
 The mayor who followed him in 1822 was his 1813 partner, Hezekiah Swift.

 Heath died on New Year's Day in 1831 aged 69 although some report his death as 30 December 1830.
-A monument was not placed on his grave until 25 years later, but that memorial outside St Mary's Priory Church is now a listed building.
+A monument was not raised on his grave until 25 years later.
+A memorial stone stands outside St Mary's Priory Church.
+It is a Grade II listed structure.